For New Students

 Fall Housing Applications:

 If you missed the March 1 deadline, you may still apply for housing.
-You may be placed on a waiting list and will not receive a lottery number to participate in the March Registration Process for returning students.
+You may be placed on a waiting list and will not receive a registration number to participate in the March Registration Process for returning students.

 The residence hall community is set up programmatically for traditional-age students.
 Concordia University does not offer housing in the residence halls to married students or students with families.